ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 187 BPM, 2:19 | 4.58★, 4.96★, 5.33★, 5.71★, 6.08★\
 *description written by [-mint-](https://osu.ppy.sh/users/8976576)*

 A popular mapper in the Ranked section, Monheim appears with *Falling On Deaf Ears*, a bite-sized rock chart centered around jumpstreams and quick bursts.

 With the base difficulty having a drain time of a mere 2:18, and only about half of that time being of significant difficulty, the map provides a very speedy and enjoyable experience for players, making it a really nice scoring file.
-That's not to say the map doesn't have much to provide outside of that, however; the chart supplies a variety of patterns, including bursts, jacks, and handstreams, in a clearly formulaic and satisfying structure.
+That's not all the map has however, sporting a variety of patterns including bursts, jacks, and hand-streams in a clearly formulaic and satisfying structure.
 There's more to this chart than meets the eye, so please check it out and give it a vote for this month's edition of Project Loved!

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/235475.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})